top of page

 The Gypsy Shawl

-The month of June marks Gypsy, Roma and Traveller History Month (GRTHM) to share the diversity, history, culture and language of Gypsy, Traveller and Roma communities, as well as other Travelling communities including Showmen and Boaters.
+June marks Gypsy, Roma, and Traveller History Month (GRTHM), celebrating the diversity, history, culture, and language of Gypsy, Traveller, and Roma communities, as well as other Travelling communities such as Showmen and Boaters.

-The Romani in Europe were the first group widely known among English-speaking people by the exonym Gypsies (or Gipsies), which some people now consider a pejorative term.
+The Romani in Europe were the first group widely known among English-speaking people by the exonym Gypsies (or Gipsies), a term now considered pejorative by some.
+Interestingly, "Gypsies" has also become a modern term for professional chorus dancers in Broadway musicals, who refer to themselves as ‘Gypsies.’

-There are four distinct communities that identify themselves as Gypsies or Travellers in Scotland: Indigenous Highland Travellers; Funfair Travellers, or Showmen; Romanichals (a subgroup of the Romani people); and Lowland Gypsies.
+In Scotland, there are four distinct communities that identify as Gypsies or Travellers: Indigenous Highland Travellers, Funfair Travellers or Showmen, Romanichals (a subgroup of the Romani people), and Lowland Gypsies.

 For more on International Romani Day, click the portrait of Robert Hope's (1869-1936), "A Tinker Lass."